Another Tricky Day

-"Another Tricky Day" is the ninth track on The Who's album Face Dances, written by Who guitarist Pete Townshend.
+"Another Tricky Day" is the ninth track on the Who's ninth studio album Face Dances (1981), written by their lead guitarist Pete Townshend.

 Background

 According to Townshend, keyboardist John Bundrick, who was playing with the Who on tour, inspired the song.
 The lyrics of the track claim that there is "no social crisis", saying that this so-called dilemma is "just another tricky day".
-Steve Grantley and Alan Parker, authors of the book The Who by Numbers: The Story of The Who Through Their Music, compare the track's lyrical content to the Rolling Stones' track, "You Can't Always Get What You Want".
+Steve Grantley and Alan Parker, authors of the book The Who by Numbers: The Story of the Who Through Their Music, compare the track's lyrical content to the Rolling Stones' 1969 song, "You Can't Always Get What You Want".
 They also say that the track is "still a pragmatic and optimistic note on which to end [Face Dances]."
 The editors of Rolling Stone described the song as "a defiant yet complex tune about music's power amid life's problems."
 Author Chris Charlesworth described the lyrics as "pessimistic" while acknowledging that the song was "more interesting than most on Face Dances."
 In 2015, the editors of Rolling Stone rated "Another Tricky Day" as the Who's 48th all-time greatest song.